lmartorella/atinysynth/README.md

 Then, a practical choice will be a common emitter amplifier to drive a low-impedance speaker:

 <img src="./doc/npn.png" alt="npn" width="200px">

+(This basic configuration drains power even when the signal is mute... resembling a class-A amplifier).

 # Appendixes